informatics-isi-edu/webauthn/README.md

 ## About Us

-ERMrest is developed in the
+Webauthn is developed in the
 [Informatics group](http://www.isi.edu/research_groups/informatics/home)
 at the [USC Information Sciences Institute](http://www.isi.edu).